Ryan-Zayne/SPACE-TOURISM-WEBSITE/README.md

 ## Acknowledgments

-I'd like to give a hattip to Kevin Powell's solution on scrimba as I picked up some techniques as well as code refactor tips from his follow along.
+I'd like to give a quick hat tip to Kevin Powell's solution on scrimba as I picked up some techniques as well as code refactor tips from his follow along.
 A big shout-out to his work on the internet as a hardcore css evangelist.
 You have my undiluted respect man🧎‍♂️.